FelipeKoga/Vitamin.kt/README.md

 #### Motivation

 This project is an experiment with Kotlin/JS in React apps, similar to how Kotlin can be integrated with Swift and SwiftUI for iOS development.
-While Kotlin/JS has some limitations, it works quite well in this setup using Vite and React Query.

 The Kotlin/JS code is located in the core folder, and it’s currently configured for the JS target.
 However, it’s easy to extend it to other platforms like Android, iOS, or JVM.